deadlysyn/ethereum-experiment/README.md

 in this repository implements the "shareholder association" contract, which mimics a typical shareholder organization with your tokens as shares.

-As usual, deploy the contract via the wallet app... you'll need to customize a few things:
+Deploy the contract via the wallet app... you'll need to customize a few things:

 - Minimum quorum for proposals: Votes needed to execute a proposal
 - Minutes for debate: Amount of time that must pass before new proposal is executed